-Conceiving With Fibroids
+Getting Pregnant With Fibroids

+The ability to conceive is rarely affected by the presence of fibroids, though fibroids tend to grow during pregnancy and can cause problems.
+This type of fibroid growth is likely related to an influx of estrogen and progesterone during pregnancy.
 Many pregnant women don’t even know they have fibroids until they go for their first ultrasound.
-Some women won’t experience any symptoms, while others will start to show signs of fibroids during and after their pregnancy.
+Some women won’t experience any symptoms, while others will start experiencing fibroid symptoms during and after their pregnancy.

 - Increased level of white blood cells